DinisMachado87/ondego_react_unified/README.md

 Visit the deployed app [here](https://ondego-unified-e4541da9959b.herokuapp.com/)

 Note: The frontend was originally developed and deployed separately and later integrated being now served within the Django Rest API in a single deployment.
-To consult the development commit history of the React frontend until it was integrated in this repository please consult the old repository [here](https://github.com/DinisMachado87/ondego_react)
+To consult the development commit history of the React frontend until it was integrated in this repository please consult the old frontend repository [here](https://github.com/DinisMachado87/ondego_react)

 ## Project Description